-The evaluator shall perform the Signature Verification test to verify the ability of the TOE to recognize another party's valid and invalid signatures.
+- The evaluator shall perform the Signature Verification test to verify the ability of the TOE to recognize another party's valid and invalid signatures.
 The evaluator shall inject errors into the test vectors produced during the Signature Verification Test by introducing errors in some of the public keys e, messages, IR format, and/or signatures.
-The TOE attempts to verify the signatures and returns success or failure.

-The evaluator shall use these test vectors to emulate the signature verification test using the corresponding parameters and verify that the TOE detects these errors.
+The TOE attempts to verify the signatures and returns success or failure. - 267 The evaluator shall use these test vectors to emulate the signature verification test using the corresponding parameters and verify that the TOE detects these errors.

-5.3.7 FCS COP.1(4) Cryptographic Operation (Keyed Hash algorithms)
+5.3.7 FCS_COP.1(4) Cryptographic Operation (Keyed Hash algorithms)

-FCS\COP.1.1(4) The TSF shall perform [keyed-hash message authentication] in accordance with a specified cryptographic algorithm HMAC-SHA-1 and [selection: HMAC-SHA-256, HMAC-SHA-384, HMAC-SHA-512, no other algorithms] and cryptographic key sizes [assignment: key size (in bits) used in HMAC] and message digest sizes 160 and [selection: 256, 384, 512, no other] bits that meet the following: [FIPS Pub 198-1, "The Keyed-Hash Message Authentication Code, and FIPS Pub 180-4, "Secure Hash Standard].
+FCS_COP.1.1(4)The TSF shall perform [keyed-hash message authentication] in accordance with a specified cryptographic algorithm [selection: HMAC-SHA-1, HMAC-SHA-256, HMAC-SHA-384, HMAC-SHA-512] and cryptographic key sizes [assignment: key size (in bits) used in HMAC] and message digest sizes [selection: 160, 256, 384, 512 bits] that meet the following: [FIPS Pub 198-1, "The Keyed-Hash Message Authentication Code, and FIPS Pub 180-4, "Secure Hash Standard].

 The selection in this requirement must be consistent with the key size specified for the size of the keys used in conjunction with the keyed-hash message authentication.
-HMAC-SHA-1 is currently required in order to comply with FCS\TLSC\EXT.1 and FCS\CKM.1.1(2).